 Clear planning for expected peak periods (such as Christmas or Black Friday) is also key for inventory management.
 And, if you do still find yourself with stock left over, turn it into an advantage – a flash sale or special discount code for loyal customers will help you shift the excess.

 One of the biggest hurdles to a waste-free e-commerce supply chain is the transportation of the products.
 It’s common practice for sellers to source products and materials from overseas manufacturers, where production is cheaper.
 There has been some positive change though; during the pandemic, amidst border closures and disruption to cross-border trade, some businesses made the switch to domestic manufacturers.

-DHL has also invested in Greenplan8, a start-up which uses a unique algorithm to optimize route planning during the movement of goods.
-This smart route planning considers local traffic flow and the time of day to find the quickest route to delivery for DHL’s fleets so that they arrive at their destination on time.
+DHL has also invested in Greenplan8, a solution which uses a unique algorithm to optimize route planning during the movement of goods.
+It considers local traffic flow and the time of day to find the quickest route to delivery for DHL’s fleets so that they arrive at their destination on time.